openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## For C++ developers

+Note the following things:

-> **NOTE**: To install OpenVINO Model Development Tools, you must have OpenVINO Runtime installed first.
-You can install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).
+* To install OpenVINO Model Development Tools, you must have OpenVINO Runtime installed first.
+You can install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), or [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).

-Always ensure that the version of OpenVINO Model Development Tools you are installing matches that of OpenVINO Runtime.
-Then install OpenVINO Model Development Tools via either of the following ways:
+* Ensure that the version of OpenVINO Model Development Tools you are installing matches that of OpenVINO Runtime.

+Use either of the following ways to install OpenVINO Model Development Tools:

 ### Recommended: Install using the requirements files